arun-prathap/ncc2025-aitmdp/README.md

 # ncc2025-aitmdp
 Simulation Code for National Conference on Communications (NCC) 2025 paper ["On Resource Allocation for Remote Control of MDPs Over Queues Using Age-of-Loop"](https://doi.org/10.1109/NCC63735.2025.10982939)

-Update as on 26 May 2025 : Made repo public, code for generating plots in publication are uploaded, simulation code will be available here by May 31, 2025.
+Update as on 30 May 2025 : Made repo public, code for generating plots in publication are uploaded, simulation code will be available here by Jun 10, 2025.

 ### Code for Analytical and Simulation Results